WanTastic25/MovieTicketBooking-with-Database-and-GUI-/README.md

-My Java Application made for the subject Object Oriented Programming

-Its a movie ticketing system that can also book seats and order food and drinks

-Used Netbeans to develop the entire thing
+A Java Application with a simple user interface and also has a terminal interface.
+Made for a university project focusing on OOP practices

+Developed using Java on Netbeans